freeletics/khonshu/navigator/README.md

 The `screenDestination` function will return a new `NavDestination` which is linked to the route that was passed as the first generic type parameter.
-The second type parameter is the `Fragment` that will be shown for this destination
+The second type parameter is the `Fragment` that will be shown for this destination.

 Like the compose destination functions there is also `dialogDestination` to have a `DialogFragment` destination. `bottomSheetDestination` does not exist because this would simply be a